Cubs vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .318 with two doubles, a home run, a walk and an RBI.
+- Rutschman hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .364 with two doubles, two home runs, a walk and three RBI.

 Rutschman Recent Games